adiraju13/BoulderBlast-Game/README.md

 # BoulderBlast-Game

-Boulder blast is a game that was build using the OpenGL library.
+Boulder blast is a game that was build using the OpenGL library and C++.

 This game allows a user to run around a maze and once all the blue gems are collected, the exit appears and the user can leave the level to the next level.